aspenmayer/bypass-paywalls-chrome-clean-magnolia1234/README.md

 3. Click on the same article from the Google search results page.
 Or you can:
 4. Disable javascript on the website by clicking the button right icon </> on the uBlock panel.
 5. Refresh the page.

+### Add custom site
+Add your own custom site (also for testing).
+Check 'Custom'-link in popup-menu.
+By default sites' cookies are removed after page loads (to bypass article limit).
+Also you can enable Googlebot user-agent or disable Javascript for (sub)domain(s).

 ### Troubleshooting
 * This extension works best alongside [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm).